Maurice Hinchey: Caucus memberships

-Hinchey and veterans

-Hinchey, a strong supporter of pro-veteran policies, helped vote numerous pieces of legislation into law.
-In 2009, Hinchey was a member of the House of Appropriations Committee and was a part of the largest funding for the Department of Veterans' affairs in the past 30 years.
-Hinchey wrote the Carmelo Rodriguez Military Medical Accountability Act, which would provide the opportunity for veterans to hold the military accountable for insufficient healthcare.

 Energy

 Hinchey was an original co-sponsor of the Small Business Clean Energy Financing Act.
 The act contributed about $630 million in loans to environmentally friendly energy companies in the years between 2006 and 2009.
 Hinchey was a solar energy supporter; he helped organize the non-profit organization called The Solar Energy Consortium (TSEC).
 TSEC supports the growth of a solar energy industry in New York, creating green jobs in the Hudson Valley area.
 Hinchey supported the Home Star Energy Retrofit Act.
 The bill supports green energy by offering rebates to homeowners who improve their homes to conserve more energy.

 In 2010 midterm elections, Hinchey clashed with his opponent over shale gas drilling and hydraulic fracturing in upstate New York.
 Hinchey was against gas drilling in this area.
-Also, Obama's administration ignored a request by Hinchey to slow drilling in New York and Pennsylvania.
-Along with Rep. Diana DeGette (D-Colo.) and Sen. Bob Casey (D-Pa.), Hinchey introduced legislation called the "FRAC Act" which proposes lifting fracturing exemptions and forcing public disclosure.
+Also, the Obama administration refused a request by Hinchey to slow down drilling in New York and Pennsylvania.
+Along with Rep. Diana DeGette (D-Colo.) and Sen. Bob Casey (D-Pa.), Hinchey introduced legislation called the "FRAC Act" which proposes lifting fracturing exemptions and forcing public disclosure of chemicals used.

 Environment

-Hinchey supported the Clean Air Act and did not approve of the Bush Administration's decision to roll back the New Source Review (NSR) component of the Act, fearing it would result in increased acid rain and more pollution of the lakes of the area.
+Hinchey supported the Clean Air Act and did not approve of the Bush administration's decision to roll back the New Source Review (NSR) component of the Act, fearing it would result in increased acid rain and more pollution of the lakes of the area.

 Hinchey appeared in the 2010 documentary Gasland, discussing the FRAC Act, which he co-sponsored.